We financially support a range of charity partners across the UK.

-Our Funded Charity Partners:
+Our Funded Charity Partners

-Grants are directed towards ‘Barnardo’s Works’, its employability programme for long term unemployed young people across Scotland.
+Foundation grants to Barnardo’s are directed towards Barnardo’s Works, its employability programme for long term unemployed young people across Scotland.
 The programme includes ‘Financial Fitness’, aimed at supporting young people to better understand their personal finances.
-Watch the video below to find out how this programme helps young people.

 FARE is a Glasgow based charity supporting vulnerable people and communities across Glasgow and West Central Scotland.
 The Foundation has been funding and supporting FARE since 2019.
 Our support is directed towards supporting services for young people’s to access training and employment.
 Volunteers from Hymans Robertson have been active both before and during the Covid19 pandemic, helping to pack and deliver care packages to senior citizens and families within the communities FARE serve.

 During the pandemic and lockdown, our partnership was strengthened with FARE’s lead in accessing Government funding for food banks across Glasgow.
 The Foundation continues to support FARE, its volunteers and beneficiaries.